flextype-plugins/phpmailer/README.md

 ## Features

-* Probably the world's most popular code for sending email from PHP!
+* The world's most popular code for sending email from PHP!
-* Used by many open-source projects: WordPress, Drupal, 1CRM, SugarCRM, Yii, Joomla! and many more
 * Integrated SMTP support - send without a local mail server
 * Send emails with multiple To, CC, BCC and Reply-to addresses
 * Multipart/alternative emails for mail clients that do not read HTML email